 - FAQs About Scuba Diving in Puerto Vallarta

 - Ready to Go Scuba Diving in Puerto Vallarta?

-It’s a short and scenic boat ride from town to many sites in Banderas Bay, most of which are fine for beginners and advanced divers alike.
-Around PV, you can dive shipwrecks, caves, underwater mountain ranges, and much more.
+From Puerto Vallarta it’s a short and scenic boat ride to many dive sites in Banderas Bay, most of which are fine for beginners and advanced divers alike.
+The best dive sites in Puerto Vallarta are shipwrecks, caves, underwater mountain ranges, and much more.

 There’s lots of amazing marine life to see when diving around Puerto Vallarta.
 You can spot all kinds of rays and turtles as well as moray eels, dolphins, and even humpback whales.

 Scuba diving really is an incredible experience and is one of the best activities in Puerto Vallarta.